MoserMichael/python-obj-system/decorator.md

         cval = Colour.from_name(colour_name)
         return cls_(cval.red, cval.green, cval.blue, alpha)

-# now you can create a named colour with the same constructor/factory method from_name
+# now you can create a ColourWithAlphaChannel object, by means of the same same constructor/factory method from_name
-# It calls the correct method, based on the class name of the call ColourWithAlphaChannel.from_name("red", 1.0)
+#It calls the correct __init__ method, based on the class instance passed to the from_name class method

 colour_red = ColourWithAlphaChannel.from_name( "red", 1.0)
 print("color red: ", colour_red , "red:", colour_red.red , "green:", colour_red.green, "blue:", colour_red.blue, "alpha:", colour_red.alpha)